Donaldson-Thomas invariants of length 2 flops

 The equality $\Upphi_{\cQ,\cW}(t) = \Upphi_{\cQ,\cW'}(t)$ follows by comparing coefficients for each $\updelta$. \end{proof}

-Using formal coordinate changes, the potential on an $N$-loop quiver can be brought into a simplified standard form, which consists of a minimal and quadratic part: let $\cQ$ be an $N$-loop quiver with loops $x_1,\ldots,x_n,y_1,\ldots,y_{N-n}$ then we consider potentials of the form $\cW_\min + q$, where such that $\cW_\min$ is a polynomial which consist of degree $\geq 3$ terms in the $x_i$ and $q$ is a non-degenerate quadratic form in the $y_i$.
-This quadratic form does not contribute to the invariants.\footnote{ In general such a quadratic form encodes \emph{orientation data} on the $A_\infty$-vector bundle associated to a family of modules.
-Here our family is a single module, i.e. a point, and the orientation data is immaterial. } \begin{lemma} Let $\cQ$ be an $N$-loop quiver with a potential $\cW = \cW_\min + q$ as above, then
+Using formal coordinate changes, the potential on an $N$-loop quiver $\cQ$ can be brought into a simplified standard form $\cW_\min + q$, where $\cW_\min$ is a sum of degree $\geq 3$ terms in arrows $x_i$ and $q$ is a non-degenerate quadratic form in a complimentary set of arrows $y_i$.
+Such a quadratic form does not contribute\footnote{ In general such a quadratic form encodes \emph{orientation data} on the moduli space.
+Here, our moduli space in question is a point, parametrising a single stable module, and the orientation data is immaterial. } to the DT theory.